-Nigam is author of The Insurrection of Little Selves: Crisis of Secular-nationalism in India, Oxford University Press 2006), Power and Contestation: India Since 1989, and with Nivedita Menon, Zed Books, London 2007), After Utopia: Modernity and Socialism in the Postcolony, (Viva Books, Delhi, 2010) and Desire Named Development (Penguin Books, Delhi, 2011),
+He is the author of The Insurrection of Little Selves: The Crisis of Secular Nationalism in India (2006), Power and Contestation: India Since 1989, with Nivedita Menon (2007), After Utopia: Modernity and Socialism and the Postcolony (2010), and Desire Named Development (2011).